 - Is well-versed in game rules and strategy (Superior score in rules test). - Mandatory attendance to ALL competitions and scrimmages.
-This includes all regionals and World Championship in Houston if we qualify. - Commit to extensive practice time at the end of Build Season (Consider ~ 6-8 hours of just driving time at the end of Build Season) - Pro-actively coordinates with other teams if they have mock up practice fields we can use. (if necessary) - Works well with all other members of the Drive Team - Understands that driving strategy is a team decision mostly split between the coach, strategy lead, operator, human player, and likely other team members to include the captains.
+This includes all regionals and Houston Championship if teeam qualifies. - Commit to extensive practice time at the end of Build Season (Consider ~ 6-8 hours of just driving time at the end of Build Season) - Pro-actively coordinates with other teams if they have mock up practice fields we can use. (if necessary) - Works well with all other members of the Drive Team - Understands that driving strategy is a team decision mostly split between the coach, strategy lead, operator, human player, and likely other team members to include the captains.